superboxes/CPP-Minecraft-AutoClicker/README.md

-# CPP-Minecraft-AutoClicker
-An undetected autoclicker for minecraft made in c++, hope you enjoy.
-Ik its undetected, but use at your own risk!

 ▄▄▄       █    ██ ▄▄▄█████▓ ▒█████   ▄████▄   ██▓     ██▓ ▄████▄   ██ ▄█▀
 ▒████▄     ██  ▓██▒▓  ██▒ ▓▒▒██▒  ██▒▒██▀ ▀█  ▓██▒    ▓██▒▒██▀ ▀█   ██▄█▒
 ▒██  ▀█▄  ▓██  ▒██░▒ ▓██░ ▒░▒██░  ██▒▒▓█    ▄ ▒██░    ▒██▒▒▓█    ▄ ▓███▄░